 Biodiesel Vehicle Emissions

 All 2010 and newer engines and vehicles will have to meet the same emissions standards, regardless of fuel type.
 So a light-duty diesel vehicle will need to meet the same stringent emissions standards as a gasoline or ethanol-powered vehicle.
 The same is true for medium- and heavy-duty vehicles; all vehicles meet the same emissions, regardless of whether they use biodiesel or not.
-Integration of sophisticated engine controls—as well as fueling and exhaust aftertreatment devices—are the determining factors governing how clean a vehicle or engine will be.
+Integration of sophisticated engine controls—as well as fueling and exhaust aftertreatment devices—are the determining factors governing how clean a vehicle or engine can be.

 Life Cycle Emissions

 Life cycle analysis completed by the National Renewable Energy Laboratory, and later by Argonne National Laboratory, found that greenhouse gas emissions for 100% biodiesel (B100) could be more than 52% lower than those from petroleum diesel.
 These analyses also showed that biodiesel may reduce petroleum use by more than 88% throughout its life cycle.